Close Menu

 The Basics of Blockchain

 A blockchain is essentially a chain of blocks, each containing data.
-These blocks are linked together sequentially, forming a continuous chain.
+A continuous chain arises by linking these blocks successively.
 Each block includes a list of transactions, a timestamp, and a unique identifier called a cryptographic hash, which links it to the previous block.
 This linkage creates an immutable record of all transactions.

 • Blocks: These are the basic units of data storage in a blockchain.
 Each block contains a set of transactions, a timestamp, and a reference to the previous block’s hash.

-• Chain: The blocks are connected in a linear sequence, forming a chain.
+• Chain: The blocks create a chain linearly.
 Each block’s hash is based on the data in the block and the previous block’s hash, making it almost impossible to alter the data without changing every subsequent block.

 • Nodes: These are individual computers that participate in the blockchain network.
 Each node maintains a copy of the blockchain and contributes to verifying and validating transactions.

-• Consensus Mechanisms: These are protocols used to agree on the state of the blockchain.
+• Consensus Mechanisms: These protocols agree on blockchain state.
 Common consensus mechanisms include Proof of Work (PoW), Proof of Stake (PoS), and Delegated Proof of Stake (DPoS).

 How Blockchain WorksHow Blockchain Works